 You’re committed to helping people in need or improving the environment.
 And you’re in the early stages of setting up a social enterprise, charity or impact project to make it happen.
 Now you’d like some support to get things up-and-running.
-Join the Lloyds Bank Start-Up programme running in Devon 2020/21 with us!
+Join the Lloyds Bank Start-Up programme!
 Register your interest below

 Lloyds Bank Business Trade-Up

 You’ve already set up your social enterprise.
 Now you want to bring in more income from trading, to make your organisation more sustainable and create more impact.
 You just need a bit of support to figure out how.
-Join the Lloyds Bank Trade-Up programme running in Somerset 2020/21 with us!
+Join the Lloyds Bank Trade-Up programme with us!
 Register your interest below

 Accelerating Women’s Enterprise Programme

 Accelerating Womens Enterprise (AWE) is a new collaborative project to help women working in various regions either side of the English Channel to increase their personal skills and develop their skills and knowledge.
 Deadline 1st March for the next programme but there is an ongoing recruitment across the southwest.

 Rise Trade-Up programme

 This Trading Development Programme combines match trading grants with a learning programme to assist the advancement of social enterprise in Plymouth.
 Match Trading grants help socially-driven organisations build more sustainable futures: they incentivise social entrepreneurs to grow by focusing on sales and trading, by matching increases in trading income with grant funding.
 This programme is run together with the School for Social Entrepreneurs (SSE) Dartington, with support from Plymouth City Council Social Enterprise Investment Fund.

 Find out more about our exciting new partnership with Access – The Foundations For Social Investment which will bring a share of a £33 million investment programme aimed at tackling inequality through boosting the social economy.
 Read more here Press Release